 3.3) Preparation of Wash Buffer: Bring the 10X Wash Buffer to room temperature and mix to bring all salts into solution.
 Dilute Wash Buffer 1:10 in deionized water for a 1X working stock.

 3.4) Preparation of Human Cytokine Standard: The standards are used to generate reference curves for each analyte.
 The concentration of each analyte in a given sample is determined by interpolation from their corresponding standard curve.
-Reconstitute standard with 250 μL deionized water to give a 10,000 pg/mL concentration of standard for all analytes.
+Reconstitute standard with 250 μl deionized water to give a 10,000 pg/ml concentration of standard for all analytes.
 Invert the vial several times to mix.
 Vortex the vial for 10 seconds.
 Allow the vial to sit for 5-10 minutes prior to use (The standard is stable at -20°C for up to one month).
 Label five microfuge tubes 2000, 400, 80, 16, and 3.2 pg/mL.
-Add 200 μL of Assay Buffer to each of the five tubes.
-Prepare serial dilutions by adding 50 μL of the 10,000 pg/mL reconstituted standard to the 2000 pg/mL tube.
+Add 200 μl of Assay Buffer to each of the five tubes.
+Prepare serial dilutions by adding 50 μl of the 10,000 pg/ml reconstituted standard to the 2000 pg/ml tube.
 Mix well and repeat the process for the 400, 60, and 16 pg/ml tubes.
 Diluted standards must be used within 1 hour of preparation and cannot be stored.
 Prepare one additional tube with assay buffer alone to serve as a background control.

 4) Performing the Assay:

 4.1) Pre-wet wells of the microtiter filter plate with 200µl Assay Buffer.
 Seal and mix on a plate shaker at room temperature (RT) for 10 minutes.
 Remove buffer by vacuum filtration.
 Blot excess buffer from bottom of plate.
 NOTE: Keep the vacuum suction on the plate as low as possible.
-It is recommended to have a vacuum setting that will remove 200 μL of buffer in > 5 seconds (equivalent to< 100 mmHg).
+It is recommended to have a vacuum setting that will remove 200 μl of buffer in > 5 seconds (equivalent to< 100 mmHg).

 4.2) Add 25 l of sample to appropriate wells.
 Add 25µl Assay buffer to each.
 NOTE: The bottom of the plate should not be in direct contact with any surface during assay set-up or incubation times.

 4.3) Add 25µl of Standard or QC mixes to appropriate wells.
-Add 25µl of culture media to each
+Add 25µl of culture media to each.

-4.4) Vortex Beads then add 25µl to each well.
+4.4) Vortex beads, then add 25µl to each well.
 Seal and cover plate to minimize exposure to light.
 Mix plate on a shaker with gentle agitation for 1 hr at RT.

 4.5) Remove fluid using vacuum.
-Wash plate 2X by vauum filtration using 200µl Wash Buffer.
+Wash plate 2X by vacuum filtration using 200µl Wash Buffer.
 NOTE: To prevent leakage due capillary action, be sure to blot any excess liquid from the bottom of plate.

 4.6) Add 25µl detection antibody to each well, seal plate and incubate with gentle agitation at RT for 30 minutes.